adarshme/NSE-Stocks-App/README.md

      Use `remove STOCKSYMBOLS` to remove stocks from your list of stocks.

    5. status:-
-     Use `status` to see your list of stocks
+     Use `status` to see your list of stock38039055+InfernoCoder11@users.noreply.github.coms

  Wherever *STOCKSYMBOLS* have been used, it means you can use a single stock symbol or multiple stock symbols seperated by spaces.
  If you would prefer another printing format, check out [Stocks.py](https://github.com/InfernoCoder11/NSE-Stocks-App/blob/master/Stocks.py).